wubuku/ao-mcp-demo-task-management/DEVELOPMENT_GUIDE.md

 - Test case execution methods.
 - Result validation techniques.

 Use the iTerm MCP Server to test the generated code and ensure all tests pass.
-If you encounter issues, debug the code and re-run the tests until they succeed.
+If you encounter issues, fix the code and re-run the tests until they succeed.

 Finally, document and summarize the entire process in the `README.md` file.
 ```